AnilaJamil-dev/Final-project/README.md

 # METANOIA - MERN Stack
 # Live URL
 https://rich-cyan-grasshopper-tux.cyclic.app/
 Welcome to METANOIA!
 This project is a full-stack application built using the MERN (MongoDB, Express, React, Node.js) stack.
-It aims to provide an E-Commerce Website for Premium Watches.
+It aims to provide an E-Commerce Website for Premium Watches.This was a group project and my other group members are Amna Khubaib and Yusra Imran.
 ## Features
 - **User Registration and Authentication System:** Users can register and log in securely.
 - **Product Browsing:** Browse Watches by their categories, names, descriptions, and prices.